-The EastPack Group is a Grower owned co-operative company that operates a kiwifruit and avocado packing and cool storage business, manages and leases orchards and provides on-orchard management services.
+The EastPack Group is a Grower owned co-operative company that operates a kiwifruit packing and cool storage business, manages and leases orchards and provides on-orchard management services.
 It is currently one of the largest kiwifruit post-harvest operators in New Zealand handling approximately 26% of New Zealand's kiwifruit production.
 The Company has six packing facilities located in the Western Bay of Plenty and Eastern Bay of Plenty.
 The Company has grown significantly in the last five years.
-Kiwifruit production in New Zealand is forecast to grow significantly, with large numbers of growers converting to more productive varieties and new plantings occurring.
+Kiwifruit production in New Zealand is forecast to grow with growers converting to more productive varieties and new plantings occurring.
 These projections indicate that the Company will continue to grow into the future.